Trekkers at EBC

 Everest Base Camp Trek is a once-in-a-lifetime experience that allows you to walk to the foot of the tallest peak in the world, Mt.
 Everest.
 Everest Trekking is featured in numerous international guidebooks, travel shows, and blogs thanks to its main attraction — Mount Everest.

 Over 8,848.86m in elevation, the mighty Mount Everest soars proudly against the great background of the vast sky-like nature in paradise.
-And the lap of this majestic mountain, “the Everest Base Camp” (5,364m/17,598ft), blossoms with breathtaking landscapes.
+The lap of this majestic mountain, “the Everest Base Camp” (5,364m/17,598ft), blossoms with breathtaking landscapes.
 The awe-inspiring snow-capped peaks add to the magic.
-An adventurous journey to Mount Everest’s base has thrills and eye-catching landscapes.
-You can also be immersed in the glorious Himalayan ranges, Sherpa culture, Buddhist monasteries, and wildlife.
+An adventurous journey to Mount Everest’s base offers thrills and eye-catching landscapes.
+You can also immerse in the glorious Himalayan ranges, Sherpa culture, Buddhist monasteries, and wildlife.

 Everest Base Camp Trek Highlights